leipzig/standardized-velvet-assembly-report/README.txt

 -pdflatex (usually part of TeTeX)
 -ggplot2 (from R prompt type install.packages("ggplot2","proto","xtable"))
 -Perl

+Optional:
--BLAT (to generate alignments against a reference genome, add faToTwoBit,gfClient,gfServer to your PATH)
+-BLAT or BLAST (to generate alignments against a reference genome).
+If using BLAT, add faToTwoBit,gfClient,gfServer to your PATH.
+If using BLAST, add blastall and formatdb.

 Edit permute.sh to your liking, paying particular attention to the kmer, cvCut, expCov, and other flags

 To Run: